john-harrold/onbrand/README.md

 ## Getting Started

-Onbrand is packaged with two Vignettes, we recommend starting with the first vignette:
+`onbrand` is packaged with two Vignettes:

 1. Custom\_Office\_Templates
 2. Creating\_Templated\_Office\_Workflows

+These vignettes contain everything you need to walk through the basics.
+We recommend starting with the first vignette:
 *insert code chunk*